ARCLeeds/website-documents/perfreports.md

 perf-report mpirun mdrun_mpi -v -deffnm run
 ```
 This job submission script will run Performance Reports on this Gromacs
-example on 4 nodes with 8 processes per node for a total of 24
+example on 4 nodes, with 8 processes per node, for a total of 24
 processes.
 For Gromacs, it is necessary to specify the threads per
 process `tpp` option to equal 1 as the Gromacs application was built
 to only support 1 OpenMP thread for each process.